 Here are the most important things to know to understand how Ultra Low-Cost Carriers work:

-1. You might have to pack light
+1. You need to pack light

 Okay, so yes, these companies charge for any checked baggage and even carry-ons in most cades, so you have to stick with a standard backpack.
 Learning to travel light is super easy by the way and I did it more than 50 times personally, without ever paying a penny more than the ticket price.
 No extra baggage fees, ever.
 Not once.
 With a little bit of effort, you can fit all the essentials in the included (and free) backpack allowance, even for 14-day trips, so it’s totally achievable.
 The basic rule is that if you really need a “real” bag, be sure to check if flying ULCCs is still cheaper than regular airlines when counting the added fee (scoop: it’s often less expensive even then).